skycubeuk/media-downloader/README.md

 - Fetch posts and gallery items from the API.
 - Download media files to a local directory.
 - Automatically handles API key retrieval from environment variables or a local file.
+- Updates the creation date on the downloaded files based on the metadata.

 ## Requirements
 - Python 3.7 or higher